menandmice/micetro_docs/guides/implementation/central_ha.rst

     systemctl restart mmcentral

-3. Log in to the Micetro Web Interface as "administrator" and go to :menuselection:`Admin --> Configuration`.
+3. Log in to the Micetro Application as "administrator" and go to :menuselection:`Admin --> Configuration`.

 4. Select :guilabel:`High Availability`.